PacktPublishing/Architecting-High-Performance-Embedded-Systems/Chapter01/README.md

 # Chapter Files

-[FullAdder.vhdl](src/FullAdder.vhd) is the VHDL implementation of the full adder circuit in the *Hardware design languages* section of chapter 1.
+[FullAdder.vhd](src/FullAdder.vhd) is the VHDL implementation of the full adder circuit discussed in the *Hardware design languages* section of chapter 1.